-- Supporting fundraising and development for REC through the network of alumni
+Support fundraising and development for REC through the network of alumni

-- Work with the rest of REC’s team to develop our long-term plans and strategy
+Work with the rest of REC’s team to develop our long-term plans and strategy

 We need someone who:

-- Is an excellent writer and communicator (is fluent in written and oral English)
+Is an excellent writer and communicator (is fluent in written and oral English)

 Has strong people & project management skills

-- Can work effectively in a very fast-paced environment
+Can work effectively in a very fast-paced environment

-- Is experienced with new technology and social media
+Is experienced with new technology and social media

-- Is detail oriented and can make sure tasks including follow up with influential alumni are done well and consistently
+Is detail oriented and can make sure tasks including follow up with influential alumni are done well and consistently

-Can travel regularly in the U.S.
+Can travel regularly within the U.S.

 Big pluses include:

-- Past history of campus and campaign organizing, especially of more than one type of campaign: political, corporate or otherwise
+Past history of campus and campaign organizing, especially of more than one type of campaign: political, corporate or otherwise

-- Connection to climate and/or social justice organizing spaces
+Connection to climate and/or social justice organizing spaces

-- Experience with online organizing and communications including managing an email list
+Experience with online organizing and communications including managing an email list

-- Relationships with a variety of organizing and responsible investment groups
+Relationships with a variety of organizing and responsible investment groups

-- Experience with and understanding of anti-oppression and collective liberation
+Experience with and understanding of anti-oppression/collective liberation

 Experience managing direct reports

-- Experience working in and helping to build coalitions between organizations
+Experience working in and helping to build coalitions between organizations

-- On and offline fundraising experience; experience managing donor relationships
+On and offline fundraising experience; experience managing donor relationships

-- Prior experience working closely with developers and technologists
+Prior experience working closely with developers and technologists

-- Deep understanding of higher education, especially faculty and donor relationships
+Deep understanding of higher education, especially faculty and donor relationships

-- Other communication and press experience
+Other communication and press experience

 To apply, submit a resume and cover letter to email@example.com.
 Your cover letter should cover three questions: